-Members sign up to a recurring monthly payment which could be anything from a few pounds a month to several hundred, often with an option to pay for a year in advance in return for discount or other benefit.
+Members sign up for a recurring monthly payment which could be anything from a few pounds a month to several hundred, often with an option to pay for a year in advance in return for a discount or another benefit.

 #2: Memberships are the perfect solution for people who can’t afford to work with you.

 If you’re working 1:1 or on a smaller group basis, it’s likely you’re attracting people who don’t have the budget to work with you yet.